-- Small group exercises
+Small group exercises

-- Demonstrations and hands-on activities
+Demonstrations and hands-on activities

 For more information on each method, see The Right to Understand: Linking Literacy to Health and Safety Training.

 Training materials, such as handouts, PowerPoint presentations, or flip charts, are often used as visual aids that facilitate and enhance the student's learning experience.
 Materials should be easy-to-read and should highlight the most important messages or needs.
 Keep in mind that visual aids—such as PowerPoint presentations, handouts, overheads, and flip charts—play a supportive role to the main teaching technique and do not substitute for teaching.

 The following are some principles for creating the text for easy-to-read materials:

-- Base the content on the workers' most important needs.
+Base the content on the workers' most important needs.

-- Identify the "priority message."
+Identify the "priority message."
 The priority message should convey the most important information about a problem and how it could be solved.
 It should be short, informative, and easy to remember.

-- Don't offer so much information that a reader could feel overwhelmed.
+Don't offer so much information that a reader could feel overwhelmed.

-- Organize text into short, logical sections by using headings or subtitles.
+Organize text into short, logical sections by using headings or subtitles.

-- Use words that are easy to understand.
+Use words that are easy to understand.

-- Define technical terms or jargons.
+Define technical terms or jargon.

 Keep sentences short and simple.

-- Use a conversational style and active voice, such as the kind of language that the students use.
+Use a conversational style and active voice, such as the kind of language that the students use.

-- Use a large, easy to read font for the main text.
+Use a large, easy-to-read font for the main text.

-- Emphasize important points with underlining, bold type, italics, or boxes.
+Emphasize important points with underlining, bold type, italics, or boxes.

-- Use plenty of simple illustrations to explain the text.
+Use plenty of simple illustrations to explain the text.

-Using PowerPoint.
 PowerPoint is not a teaching technique – it is a visual aid that can be used to enhance learning, just like flip charts, overheads, and handouts.
 PowerPoint will not, in and of itself, improve student learning.
 It is the way that instructors use PowerPoint that can encourage learning.
 Deciding when, where, and how it can be used appropriately is the key.

 Many instructors mistakenly use PowerPoint as their main teaching technique.
 If an instructor teaches only by showing and reading a PowerPoint presentation, there is not much opportunity for participation.
 In fact, use of PowerPoint can stifle participation.
-The teaching turns out to be "one-way", similar to the "traditional" model of education with the instructor as expert and the students as just the receivers of information.
-As mentioned previously adult education is most effective when it is participatory—when students are active participants in the learning process.
+The teaching turns out to be "one-way", similar to the "traditional" model of education with the instructor as expert and the students just as the receivers of information.
+As mentioned previously, adult education is most effective when it is participatory—when students are active participants in the learning process.